yzziizzy/gpuedit/DEVELOPMENT.md

 * Option: set cursors for anything.
 * Option: hide tabs when only one buffer, hide tabs always
 * Execute arbitrary shell commands
+* Automatically keep commas in arrays of initializers lined up.

 == BUGS ==